istio/bots/policybot/README.md

 - SendGrid.
 The bot sends email using SendGrid.

-## Plugins
+## Handlers, Filters, and Topics

-The bot consists of a simple framework and distinct plugins that have specific isolated responsibilities.
-There are three flavors of plugins:
+The bot consists of a simple framework and distinct handlers that have specific isolated responsibilities.
-.
-API plugins expose a REST API, whereas Webhook Plugins listen to GitHub notifications.
-At the moment, the plugins are:

-Handler plugins expose a REST API to trigger some actions:
+A handler is responsible for dealing with requests arriving at a specific path.
+A specialized form of handler is called a topic, which represents a top-level area in the dashboard UI.
+Topics are responsible for serving HTML and JSON traffic.
+The existing handlers include:

+- githubwebhook.
+Handles GitHub web hook events by dispatching to a set of filters (described below)

+- zenhubwebhook.
+Handles ZenHub web hook events

 - syncer.
-Synchronizes GitHub data to Google Cloud Spanner, where the data can then be used for analysis.
+Initiates a synchronization of GitHub data to Google Cloud Spanner, where the data can then be used for analysis.
 The syncer needs to be invoked on a periodic basis to refresh the data.
-This is handled by using Google Cloud Schedule to invoke the syncer's REST API.

-- github.
-Handles GitHub web hook events by dispatching to the various Webhook plugins deacribed below

-Webhook plugins respond to incoming GitHub events:
+- topics.
+A number of handlers which each deliver the HTML and JSON to support the dashboard UI.

+The githubwebhook handler supports a chain of filters which each get called for incoming GitHub events.
+These includes:

 - cfgmonitor.
 Monitors GitHub for changes to the bot's configuration file.
 When it sees such a change, it triggers a partial shutdown and restart of the bot, which will reread the config and start back up fully.